FoxAviation/TUM_ISDS/Video/outline.md

 6. Working at computer at night
     * Setting
         * Night-time scene
-        * EMCUe: Same setting as before...
+        * Else: Same setting as before...
     * Camera
         * Static: Actor at table, some background (dark)
         * CU (screencast): OS showing a console
     * Story
+        * Fade in from black
         * Actor typing, frustrated and tired, still tries to get the computer to do something
-        * Trying to drink coffee, but cup is empty.
-Actors is angry about this
+        * Actor attempts to drink coffee, but cup is empty.
+Actors frustrated/angry
         * CU (screencast): OS showing a console
             * Typing the command to install mysql
             * System showing dependency errors (ideally different to scene 2)
         * Actor standing up, walking away
+    * Sound
+        * Music (Record atmo anyways)
 7. Title screen
     * Setting
-        * Console on computer
+        * Computer console
     * Camera
-        * CU (screencast): OS showing a console
+        * CU (screencast): OS showing a console (large font!!)
     * Story
         * Typing: "Configuration management" (Enter)
         * Console output: "A movie by: Daniel Federschmidt and Felix Wieser